-5 For a microscopic particle moving in vacuum, its average velocity can be defined as the group speed of its wave function.
+For a microscopic particle moving in vacuum, its average velocity can be defined as the group speed of its wave function.
 Note that the group speed of photons can be larger than c in some special media.
-This does not contradict the discreteness of space-time.
-What the discrete space-time really limits is the speed of any (apparently continuous) causal influence, which cannot be larger than c.
-The speed of discontinuous causal influence such as quantum nonlocality may be larger than c (see, e.g. Gao 2004).
+This does not contradict the discreteness of space and time.
+What the discrete spacetime really limits is the speed of any (apparently continuous) causal influence, which cannot be larger than c.
+The speed of discontinuous causal influence such as quantum nonlocality may be larger than c.